chiaki-i/STEP17/week7/README.md

 # Homework 7

 * my app is [here](https://chiaki-othello.appspot.com/)
 * evaluate the second (=next) state of the board.
+* return "PASS" when there are no valid moves.
 * todo: something for further steps ahead.